 What set Google apart from all other search engines, is that they looked at a website and decided where to rank it based on backlinks, not what keywords were placed on the page.

-wanted your website to rank, you just had to list your keywords on your page, and it worked.
+Previously if you wanted your website to rank, you just had to list your keywords on your page, and it worked.

 This obviously created a very low quality search, since you could throw up a site, add some keywords, and then rank.
 This caused a massive quality issue in terms of the rankings.
 So when Google came into the market it offered customers much better search results!